Felix-Ku/COMP3297-SSEFinder/README.md

 ## Main
 App Link (Heroku) : https://frozen-waters-91223.herokuapp.com/CovidDataPortal/

-## To-Do
+## Limitations

-- Change heroku main directory name
-- Assign functions to groupmates
-	- Models
-	- Functions
+- Clients should input dates in the format of "dd/mm/YYYY".
+- Client should provide its login details to login the system before using

 ## Coding instructions